BrianSturgis/Csharpworkbook.Solution/README.md

 ## Detailed Description
-This application is testbed for learning C# .
+This application is a testbed for learning C# .

 ## KNOWN BUGS
 - this application HAS NOT been tested %100 nor will it as its a digital counter or table in it current state